jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Disposition:** Hostile
 *   **Courage:** Cowardly
 *   **Soul color:** Red
-*   **Intelligence:** Mortal-like
+*   **Intelligence:** Animal-like

 Microdragons are three-foot-long lizards who breathe weak blasts of fire and bite with sharp teeth.
+Microdragons are also capable of using simple and improvised weapons.
 They are not very intimidating alone, but when encountered in swarms have the ability to cause enormous destruction.
 Microdragons lack a fighting spirit, and tend to flee at the first sign of real danger.
 Microdragons are the lowest caste in Lundazing's sphere of Cinderthrone, and constantly rebel against their superiors the Drakes.

 #### Drakes